-Social
+Key Social Highlights

-- RTR equalized leave benefits across all full-time hourly and salaried U.S. employees on our corporate, customer experience, and warehouse teams in 2018, including parental leave, family paid sick leave, bereavement leave, and sabbatical benefits. - RTR has invested more than \$1 million to support Black-owned businesses since June 2020. - RTR increased the penetration of racial and ethnic minority designers featured on our platform from 4% of brands in the fall of 2020 to 10% in spring 2021.
-Furthermore, we increased the representation of racial and ethnic minority models featured on our platform from 40% in fiscal year 2019 to 54% in fiscal year 2020.
+- RTR equalized leave benefits across all full-time hourly and salaried U.S. employees on our corporate, customer experience, and warehouse teams in 2018, including parental leave, family paid sick leave, bereavement leave, and sabbatical benefits. - In fiscal year 2022, we estimate that we spent \$1.76 million with Black designers and a total of \$7.5 million with racial and ethnic minority designers.
+We estimate that we have invested more than \$4.9 million in rental product purchases to support Black-owned businesses since June 2020.
+We continue to prioritize identifying new Black designers as well as deepen relationships with our existing Black designers. - We estimate that we increased the penetration of racial and ethnic minority designers featured on our platform from 4% of brands in the fall of 2020 to 15% in the fall of 2022.